Harshajaya13/linux-handbook/README.md

 # Linux Handbook

-> "I didn't reset Ubuntu because Linux was hard.
-> I reset Ubuntu because I forgot what I had already figured out."
+> **"This repository is not a collection of software.
+It is a collection of solved problems."**

 ---

 ## Why This Exists

-This project was born from frustration.
+This project was born from a familiar frustration.

-Like many Linux users, I would install an application, spend hours making it work, finally solve the problem... and a few months later, reinstall my system.
-Then everything started again.
+Like many Linux users, you install an application, spend hours making it work, finally solve the problem... and a few months later, reinstall your system.
+Then everything starts over.

-I'd spend a Saturday getting a Wayland app working, forget which env var fixed it, and be back to square one after the next reinstall.
-Those answers were never in one place—some were on GitHub, some inside Reddit threads, some on StackOverflow, and others buried deep in my terminal history.
+You spend a Saturday getting a Wayland app working, forget which environment variable fixed it, and are back to square one after the next reinstall.
+Those answers were never in one place—some were on GitHub, some inside Reddit threads, some on StackOverflow, and others buried deep in terminal history.

-**This repository is not a collection of software.
-It is a collection of solved problems.** We don't scrape package indexes or use AI generators; we document the journey: what broke, why it broke, and the exact command that fixed it.
+We don't scrape package indexes or use AI generators; we document the journey: what broke, why it broke, and the exact command that fixed it.

 ---